-- You will find a gap in the research and then you need to fill that gap!!
+- You will find a gap in the research and then you fill that gap with your research!!

-This sounds time consuming, but research is not simple!
+This sounds time consuming, but research is not simple or immediate!
 If it were, we would have all the answers already.

 The following are links that may help inspire you, look through them and keep in mind that you would want a project that could help improve something in our world.